simonhxd/Fortnite-China-Archive/README.md

 Read the READ ME.txt file in the archive and follow the instructions.

+# Special Thanks
+Special thanks to kapum1 on Discord for testing some s5 and s6 installers and AllyJax for getting some links as well.

 After extracting the files, you should be able to launch the game as normal either via the launch.bat provided or something else like Rift.

 [Download](https://archive.org/details/7.01-cl-4644078-international-fix.-7z)